 A: Review Specific Affected Use Cases section.

-The sunsetting of Client Authentication EKU in public CA certificates represent a significant security policy shift that impacts Cisco ISE deployments using mTLS connections.
-While this is an industry-wide change, the impact rating is CRITICAL and immediate action is required to prevent service disruptions.
+The sunsetting of Client Authentication EKU in public CA certificates represents a significant security policy shift that impacts Cisco ISE deployments using mTLS connections.
+While this is an industry-wide change, the impact rating is CRITICAL, and immediate action is required to prevent service disruptions.